Improving a Marriage Instead of Getting a Divorce

 If after reading the article, you fancy a bit of light relief, visit the pages in our jokes section.
 Here's a short one for samples: Amusing Signs.

 (Note: At the bottom of the jokes pages there are links to material with Christian content.
-If you feel this will offend you, you're advised not to go there.)
+If you feel this will offend you, give it a miss.)

 To the People's Concerns Page which features audio interviews on various life problems.
 There are also links with the interviews to places where you can find support and information about related issues.